Dwdeath/web/README.md

 you can build your own easily.

 # Why?
-because it's annoying and time-consuming to go: "ast chroot 1, yay -S <package name>" every time I'm trying to reinstall my weaboo wallpaper changer. now I can simply go: "ast install 1 <package name>" like a friggin' human-being.
+because it's annoying and time-consuming for me to check if a package is in the aur or not every time.
+I'm trying to reinstall my weaboo wallpaper changer. now every install is done with: "ast install 1 <package name>" like a friggin' human-being.

+It also notably eliminates a bug currently featured involving MAKEPKG that I couldn't bring myself to bother with!
+I'm a busy man, I have nerdy places to be.

 # How?
 by adding a line to the python script before installation